Falaise tourism & sightseeing

 Falaise is found in the Calvados department of Lower Normandy, south of Caen.
 It is to William the Conqueror that Falaise owes its original fame - he was born in the castle in Falaise in 1027, a fact commemorated by the large statue of him in front of the castle, and the town developed around the castle.

-Although the castle is undoubtedly the highlight of a visit, the town itself (despite suffering substantial damage during World War II), is a pleasant and vibrant town that merits to be explored and includes some notable sights such as the Church of Saint-Gervais and the Church of the Trinity, the entranceway called the porte des cordeliers, and some parts of the town defences.
+Although the castle is undoubtedly the highlight of a visit, the town itself (despite suffering substantial damage during World War II), is a pleasant and vibrant town that merits to be explored and includes some notable sights.
+These include the Church of Saint-Gervais and the Church of the Trinity, the entranceway called the porte des cordeliers, and some parts of the town defences.

 The weekly market in Falaise takes place on a Saturday morning.